Excess Property Disposal

 Contact: Specialty Business Services & Cultural Arts

-- Departments may share or transfer supplies or items of nominal value, such as office supplies, campus mail envelopes, binders, printers, computers, etc., between departments without involving ISU Surplus, if the items are no longer tagged and on the university's inventory.
+Departments may share or transfer university property of nominal value, such as office supplies, campus mail envelopes, and binders, between departments without involving ISU Surplus.
+Departments may dispose of university property that is fully consumed or has insignificant residual value through normal trash removal, unless such items are considered hazardous waste.

 - ISU Surplus